PattexPattex/MusicGods/README.md

 - [How to get your user snowflake ID](https://jmusicbot.com/finding-your-user-id/)
 - [How to create a Spotify application](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/)
 - The Spotify application ID/secret can be `null`, but support for playing music from Spotify will be disabled in that case.
-- Lyrics are currently broken, so setting a provider has no effect.

 **Warning: Leave `eval` set to `false` if you don't know what you are doing.
 This is used purely for debugging.
 If someone wants you to enable this, there is an 11/10 chance they are trying to scam you.**

+### Lyrics

+Possible lyrics providers are **MusixMatch**, **A-Z Lyrics**, **Genius** and **LyricsFreak**.
+I recommend MusixMatch since its results are the most accurate, but the search is sometimes inconsistent (probably their scraping protection).
+If you experience any issues, try searching for some lyrics in your browser a fey times (works if the bot is hosted on the same network).
+If the issues persist, change the provider to A-Z Lyrics and try switching it back after a couple of weeks.

 ### Code evaluation